jayprakashp/Data-Communication-using-Virtual-Circuit-Switching/README.md

 Implementation of virtual circuit switching in network communication system.
 This project covers concepts of link-disjoint routing and virtual circuit switching.

-The Application will first determine two shortest cost (not necessarily link-disjoint) paths for all node-pairs.
+The Application will first determine two shortest cost (link-disjoint) paths for all node-pairs.
 You may use either hop or distance metric.
 The command line parameter will specify the choice.

 A connection request is Accept based on the two approach: